niallpaterson/sigma-calc/README.md

 ## Usage

 Mostly self explanatory.
 Use sigma and pi buttons to switch notation.

-Fill in upper and lower limits and enter calculation as desired.
+Fill in upper and lower limits and enter calculation.

 By default the calculator is set to calculate in sigma notation with the lower and upper limits set to 1.

-This means that it works like a standard calculator out the box.
+So it functions like a standard calculator out of the box.

 ## Future features